 - British Columbia to southern California

-- Low and subtidal regions
+- Live in low and subtidal regions

-- Mostly in protected coastal areas
+- Mostly found in protected coastal areas

-- Pier pilings, sand, rocks
+- Found on pier pilings, sand, and rocks

 - Barnacles, snails, mussels, limpets, ornate tubeworms, California piddock bivalve